jueban/AllInOneAvCore/README.md

 JobHub project is a SignalR hub for some services.

 Hangfire project is where to run background task, like open broswer to get cookie or using ffmpeg to do some stuff.

+!!
+Due to this project is being updated frenquently, so I'm not upload any database related sql or infomation, because it's changing all the time !!